ruedagarcialaura/ResearchPaperITMS578/README.md

 * Laura Rueda García
 * Felipe Susaeta Miguel

+**LINK TO VIDEO EXPLANATION**

 ---

 ## 2. Research Strategy & Methodology

 Our methodology is a Qualitative Comparative Analysis based on Manually Compiled Case Studies.

-1. **Manual Curation:** Each team member is responsible for finding and documenting real-world examples of AI-driven cybersecurity incidents.
+1. **Manual Curation:** Finding and documenting real-world examples of AI-driven cybersecurity incidents.

-2. **Case Study Analysis:** For each confirmed incident, we will analyze the attack vector, the corporate and regulatory response, and the overall outcome:
+2. **Case Study Analysis:** For each incident: analyze the attack vector, the corporate and regulatory response, and the overall outcome:
     * **A. Incident Breakdown:**
         * What was the specific attack vector?
         * What AI technology was demonstrably used (e.g., voice cloning, video deepfake, generative AI for phishing)?